Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

 Rejection rates at signficance level $\alpha = 0.05$ as well as test set classification accuracies for the overspecified SFM in setting (1b) are shown in Figure~\ref{fig:8a}.
 Results for the correctly specified models in settings (1a) and (2b) were nearly identical and are not shown.
 Rejection rates remain well below the nominal level and test set classification accuracies come close to $0.5$ as $N_{\test}$ increases, suggesting that the SFM fits the simulated data nearly perfectly.
-The near-zero rejection rates likely occurred because there was almost no signal in the training data, leading classifiers to overfit to noise and perform worse than random chance for small to moderate $N$.
-A similar phenomenon was observed in Appendix \hyperref[appendix:B]{B}, where it appeared to have a negligible impact on empirical power.
+The near-zero rejection rates (as opposed to rejection rates near $\alpha = 0.05$) likely occurred because there was almost no signal in the training data, leading classifiers to overfit to noise and perform worse than random chance.
+We emphasize that this finding does not imply that C2STs are conservative tests --- indeed, results in Appendix \hyperref[appendix:B]{B} suggest that in addition to attaining empirical power close to theoretically predicted values, C2STs maintain the nominal level when $H_0$ is true and there is signal in the training data.

 C2ST results for the underspecified fitted model in setting (2a) are shown in Figure~\ref{fig:8b}.
-NN-based C2STs performed well, with classification accuracies exceeding $0.5$ and rejection rates tending to one as $N_{\test}$ increases.
-KNN-based C2STs, however, performed relatively poorly, with classification accuracies only marginally exceeding $0.5$, exact tests only obtaining moderate rejection rates when $N_{\test} = \num{10000}$, and approximate tests always failing to reject $H_0$.
-These results mirror NNs' superior performance in Section~\ref{section:4.2}.
+NN classifiers performed well, with classification accuracies exceeding $0.5$ and rejection rates tending to one as $N_{\test}$ increases.
+Rejection rates for C2ST-As tend to one more slowly than for exact C2STs, which is the intended behavior and shows that C2ST-As are relatively tolerant of model misspecification compared to exact C2STs.
 We also demonstrate the viability of PIs by assessing the underspecified fitted model's item-level fit when $N = \num{10000}$.
 Results in Figure~\ref{fig:9} show that NNs clearly flagged items $17$, $18$, $41$, and $48$ as poor fitting with all other items having PIs near zero.
-KNNs also flagged these items, although PIs were much smaller than for NNs.